To get a title for an old camper

 With the high demand for RVs, a stolen camper may sell quickly, as the price will probably be too good to pass up.

-Even without a title, some people may agree to a sale under promises that they will send it to you or get a new one.
+Even without a title, some people may agree to a sale under the promise that they will send it to you or get a new one.
 By the time you pay and realize no title is forthcoming, the seller is long gone with your cash.

 If you are seriously interested in the RV, wait for the current owner to replace the title first.
 Make sure you verify the VINs of the new title and camper before you finish the sale.

 Make sure they sign the title over immediately so you can take it with you.
-Register the title transfer as soon as possible with the DMV.
+Register the title transfer with the DMV as soon as possible.

 Self-Build